SiFli SDK RF Test Guide

 The LCPU didn’t receive the command

-Check whether mailbox / sifli_msg_send works
+Check whether mailbox / sifli_msg_send is working

 After bt_rftest enter, bttx reports “please enter test mode first”

-The state machine was disrupted
+The state machine is out of order

 Reset and run through the flow again